 When shopping for lemon oil, bear in mind that some companies make inedible oils.
 Also, always look for pure lemon oil without any artificial additives.
 For example, you can try Williams Sonoma or Boyajian pure lemon oil.
 Go for one-quarter of the amount of lemon zest you would generally use:

-1 tsp of lemon zest = ¼ tsp of lemon oil
+1 tsp of lemon zest = ¼ tsp of lemon oil.

 5. Dried Lemon Peel

 Again, if you’re completely out of lemons, you won’t be able to make this substitute.
 But if you’re only looking for new ideas, this ingredient will do.
-You can replace lemon zest with dried lemon peel for a somewhat sharper flavor.
+You can replace the lemon zest with dried lemon peel for a somewhat sharper flavor.
 As you might have figured, it consists entirely of lemon peel that has been removed and left to dry.

 The truth is, dried lemon peel can add a more intense note to your food.
 Therefore, you should use it in lower amounts.
 Start with less than half a dose you would go for if it were lemon zest.

-1 tsp of lemon zest = ⅓ tsp of dried lemon peel
+1 tsp of lemon zest = ⅓ tsp of dried lemon peel.

 6. Citrus Peel

 As with dried lemon peel, you can use the peel of any other citrus to substitute lemon zest.
 Flavor-wise, the best replacements would be orange or lime peel, but you can also go for tangerine or clementine.
 And what was said about the zest of other citrus fruits works here, too.
-Depending on the exact type of fruit you’ve selected, the flavor of your dish might turn sweeter or even more tangy.
+Depending on the exact type of fruit you’ve selected, the flavor of your dish might turn sweeter or even tangier.

 Since peel is almost the same as zest, you can use the same amount here as suggested above.
 Given that the flavor and texture will be similar to those of lemon zest, use the following conversion:

-1 tsp of lemon zest = 1 tsp of citrus peel
+1 tsp of lemon zest = 1 tsp of citrus peel.

 7. Lemon Marmalade

 If you have a sweet tooth, lemon marmalade will be your favorite substitute for lemon zest.
-Among other things, you can use it when making desserts or in baking.
+Among other things, you can use it when making desserts or baking.
 As you might have figured, this ingredient will add an extra sweet flavor to your food.
 That’s because it consists of lemon peel, water, and sugar.

 You can get lemon marmalade from your local store or make it at home.
 The entire process will be easy, and it will take you only two days.
 Once your marmalade is ready, you can use the same amount of it as you would if it were zest.
-So, the conversion is as following (but you can add more marmalade for an even sweeter flavor):
+So, the conversion is as follows (but you can add more marmalade for an even sweeter flavor):

-1 tsp of lemon zest = 1 tsp of lemon marmalade
+1 tsp of lemon zest = 1 tsp of lemon marmalade.

 8. Candied Lemon Peel

-Candied lemon peel works as a perfect replacement for lemon marmalade.
+The candied lemon peel works as a perfect replacement for lemon marmalade.
 As its name suggests, it also contains large amounts of sugar and goes well in desserts.
 But you can also use it in baking — just make sure your candied lemon peel isn’t too sweet.

 In general, this ingredient will be a good substitute for lemon zest if you’re looking to avoid the tangy flavor.
 Otherwise, it might be better to stick to more sour replacements for a closer-to-original taste.
 You can use the same conversion as with the previous substitute:

-1 tsp of lemon zest = 1 tsp of candied lemon peel
+1 tsp of lemon zest = 1 tsp of candied lemon peel.